OISF/suricata/doc/userguide/rules/meta.rst

    It is convention that the signature ``sid`` is provided as the last keyword (or second-to-last if there is a ``rev``) of the signature.

+   There are reserved ranges of sids recorded here, https://sidallocation.org/

 rev (revision)
 --------------
 The sid keyword is almost every time accompanied by rev. Rev